sudheerj/angular-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-177. ### How does Angular simplifies Internationalization?
+177. ### How does Angular simplify Internationalization?

      Angular simplifies the below areas of internationalization,
      1. Displaying dates, number, percentages, and currencies in a local format.